Here we have collected your most commonly asked questions about Eco Femme pads and compiled our answers for you.

-Our pads top layers are dyed with colours, that are in line within the organic standards used per international regulations.
+Our Vibrant range pads’ top layers are dyed with colours, that are in line within the organic standards used per international regulations.
 The inner layers are unbleached and undyed.
-The backing fabric is woven by small-scale weavers with conventional cotton, which will change in 2017 to also be organically certified.

-Also Eco Femme is developing a fully certified organic range.
-This range will be unbleached and undyed, in natural cream colour.
+Our Natural Organic range is fully certified organic.
+This range is unbleached and undyed, in natural cream colour.

 The answer is ‘Yes’.
 And here are the details:

 When we started Eco Femme production in 2012, we decided there was a need to make cloth pads affordable for women with limited means of income.
 This informed our choice to start with conventional cotton.

-After January 2016 all the cotton flannel in our standard range was made of organic cotton, except the striped fabric (fabric was made on a handloom by small-scale weavers who did not work with organic materials).
+From January 2016 all the cotton flannel in our Vibrant range was switched to organic cotton, except the striped backing fabric.
+Since late 2017 the striped fabric is also of organic cotton.

 Eco Femme is also in the process for vegan PETA certification: People for the Ethical Treatment of Animals.